rajendradanve/spicy-dhabha/README.md

 [View the live project here.](https://rajendradanve.github.io/spicy-dhabha/index.html)

 This website is created as a first milestone project using HTML and CSS.
-Website target Indian reasturant with some special dishes.
-In this reasturant it is possible to book a table online before visiting so that people don't need to wait or it is possible to order take away.
+Website target Indian restaurant with some special dishes.
+In this restaurant it is possible to book a table online before visiting so that people don't need to wait or it is possible to order take away.
 Menu is available for view.
 Chef has some special menu items.

-reasturant is also offering catering services to parties.
-To start discussion it is required to contact reasturant directly or send the form.
+restaurant is also offering catering services to parties.
+To start discussion it is required to contact restaurant directly or send the form.
 <h2><img src="./assets/docs/wireframe/multiscreen-spicy-dhaba.png"></h2>

 --------